Wysłany: 21:45, 06 Maj '11

 Marijuana use can be addicting, and no doubt families have been broken up and jobs lost over its use.
 In the short-term, marijuana use can cause trouble with your ability to think clearly and may impair short-term memory.
 Marijuana also leads to motor skill impairment and affects alertness, coordination and reaction time, which is why it should never be used prior to driving.

-It's also been suggested that marijuana use can serve as a "gateway" drug that eventually leads to the use of "harder" drugs like cocaine and heroine, although this has been debated.
+It's also been suggested that marijuana use can serve as a "gateway" drug that eventually leads to the use of "harder" drugs like cocaine and heroine, although this .
 Marijuana use among children and teens can also have dire consequences, as drug use of any kind may encourage risky choices and irresponsible behaviors.

 Practical Considerations on Using Marijuana